lostmyself8/Mekanism-Extras/README.md

 **This is the link to Mekanism-Evolution:https://github.com/Pocky-l/Mekanism-Evolution**

-**My material drawing may not be very good.
-If you want to provide better materials, you can contact me.**
+**My textures drawing may not be very good.
+If you want to provide better textures, you can contact me.**

 ### **All textures of Cosmic and Infinite are flickering, please do not use them if you are sensitive to glare.** ###